Garba (dance)

-Garba is a form of Circle dance and Social dance form originating in Gujarat, and played across the Gujarati diaspora worldwide.
-Garba is traditionally danced as part of the annual Hindu festival of Navratri (or "Nine Nights"), held in celebration of Amba Mata, or the primordial mother.
-Typically, at the end of each Navratri night of dance, the community also plays raas, a sibling circle-dance form, in which players hold a stick in each hand and tap out a rhythm with a partner.
+Garba is an Indian folk dance.
+It is a form of circle and social dance originating from Gujarat, and played across the Indian diaspora at festivals and other events.

+Garba is part of the annual Hindu festival of Navaratri (or "Nine Nights"), held in celebration of Amba Mata, or the primordial mother, an incarnation of Durga.
+Garbas form part of Navaratri celebrations at fairs and feasts.
+Typically, at the end of each Navaratri night of dance, the Gujarati community also plays dandiya raas, a sibling circle-dance form, in which players hold a stick in each hand and tap out a rhythm with a partner.
 Everyone is invited to join garba and raas, and people of all ages dance together.
-Traditionally garba is played around an earthen pot with holes on the sides, revealing a flame inside (a symbol of the jiva or soul inside the womb).
-Alternatively, a picture or statue of the Hindu goddess Amba, an incarnation of Durga, may be placed in the center of the circle.
+It is played around an earthen pot with holes on the sides, revealing a flame inside (a symbol of the jiva or soul inside the womb).
+Alternatively, a picture or statue of the Hindu goddess Amba may be placed in the center of the circle.
 When there are large numbers of participants, they make concentric circles to form rings around the object of veneration.

 Etymology

 The word garba comes from the Sanskrit word (गर्भ) for "womb" and so implies gestation or pregnancy — life.

-Traditionally, the dance is performed around a clay lantern with a light inside, called a garbha deep ("womb lamp").
-This lantern represents life, and the fetus in the womb.
-The dancers thus honor Amba, the feminine form of divinity.
-As Garba is performed in a circle it is a symbol of the Hindu view of Kāla ("time").
-The rings of dancers revolve in cycles, as time in Hindu is cyclical.
-As the cycle of time revolve, from birth, to life, to death and again to rebirth, the only thing that is constant is the Goddess, that one unmoving symbol in the midst of all of this unending and infinite movement.

-The circular dance symbolizes that the feminine divinity symbolized as Amba is the only cyclic constant in a constantly changing universe (jagat).
-The garbha deep has another symbolic interpretation.
-The vessel itself is a symbol of the body, within whom Divinity (in the form of the Goddess) resides.
-Garba is danced around this symbol to honor the fact that all humans have the Divine energy of Devi within them.
+Folk dances in Gujarat are frequently performed to mark the first menstrual cycle or are performed to mark a marriage.